-As of December 31, 2016, Mr. Haines, Mr. Priore, Mr. La Pianta and Mrs. Lethbridge have each provided Toronto Hydro with more than five years of service and are therefore eligible for post-employment medical, dental, and life insurance benefits if they retire from the Corporation and begin collecting under the OMERS pension plan upon retirement.
+As of December 31, 2017, Mr. Haines, Mr. Priore, Mr. La Pianta and Mrs. Lethbridge have each provided Toronto Hydro with more than five years of service and are therefore eligible for post-employment medical, dental, and life insurance benefits if they retire from Toronto Hydro and begin collecting under the OMERS pension plan upon retirement.